-2.20 Start-Up, Commissioning, Testing
+2.20 Start-Up, Commissioning, Testing (Completed)

-The JPB and PCEP team have several activities focused on the start-up and testing of both the infrastructure elements of the project as well as the EMU vehicles.
-Each of the three (3) primary contractors is responsible for developing and conducting tests and commissioning plans for its work elements.
-The PCEP team is responsible for the integration of the major elements and the overall start-up of electrified rail operations.
-The PCEP's Director of Systems Integration and Testing holds weekly meetings with representatives of each discipline or technical leads from the various organizations.
+The JPB and PCEP team conducted several activities focused on the start-up and testing of both the infrastructure elements of the project as well as the EMU vehicles.
+Each of the three (3) primary contractors was responsible for developing and conducting tests and commissioning plans for its work elements.
+The PCEP team was responsible for the integration of the major elements and the overall start-up of electrified rail operations.
+The PCEP's Director of Systems Integration and Testing held weekly meetings with representatives of each discipline or technical leads from the various organizations.
+The Systems Integration meeting has been discontinued and the Director of Systems Integration now participates in the weekly Post-Electrification meetings.